leprojetcastor/castor/doc/source/replicatormutator.rst

 On this page you will find how to simulate using **Castor** the replicator mutator equation

+The replicator-mutator equation is a classical model from evolutionary biology that describes how a species reacts to selection by increasing a phenotypic trait :math:`x`.
+The selection is represented by a reproduction rate that increases linearly with :math:`x`, while the population is kept constant thanks to the continuous removal of individuals (uniformly among the traits present in the population).
+This is completed by a mutation term: the traits constantly mutate which is described by a diffusion term.
+This model is used to understand mutation-selection dynamics as a whole, even though it is more directly related to experimental setups used in experimental evolutionary biology, based on chemostats.
+This model has been used by R. Fisher to derive the so-called
+ *fundamental theorem of natural selection*.

 .. math::

     \partial_{t}u = \underbrace{\sigma \Delta_{x}u}_{mutations} + \underbrace{(x - \bar{x}(t))u}_{replication} \text{ , } t > 0,